Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 - Ensuring you do not progress too fast but keep going at your dog's pace.

-- Taking preventive measures and precautions to ensure safety to you and those around you.
+- Taking preventive measures and precautions to ensure the safety of you and those around you.

-- Coaching you through the process giving you clear instructions based on observations.
+- Coaching you through the process to give you clear instructions based on observations.

 - Answering any questions and troubleshooting problems that may arise.